-2. Select the "IPv4 LAN Port" or "IPv6 LAN Port" tabs and click the button.
+3. Select the IPv4 LAN Port or IPv6 LAN Port tabs and click the butto

-- 3. For Static IP Address set DHCP as "None," set the IP address, subnet mask and default gateway manually to legal values, which aren't used by other system elements.
-Make sure the address format matches IPv4 or IPv6, according to the tab being updated. - For Dynamic IP Address set DHCP as "Client" and click OK. - 4.
-All HCMs in the MS-group are automatically updated when one stack in the group is updated. - 5.
-Run a browser and enter the LAN port IP Address in the address bar to open a remote management session.
+The LAN port is set to a static IP address, by default: 192.168.1.1; Subnet Mask: 255.255.0.0.
+You may change the static IP address, subnet mask and default gateway manually to legal IP values.

+Note: make sure the values you enter in the above fields aren't used by other system elements, and are different than the default values.

+Make sure the address format matches IPv4 or IPv6, according to the tab being updated.

+For Dynamic IP Address - set \mathbf{DHCP} as \mathbf{Client} , then click \mathbf{OK} .

+- 5. The HCM restarts after the LAN IP address is updated. - 6.
+To open a remote management session: Open a browser and enter the LAN port IP Address in the address har

-A Ping Tool option is provided to verify access to IP hosts (rather than opening another application).
-For more information about the ping tool and the IP Settings tab refer to section 3.1.3.5.
+Note: A Ping Tool option is provided to verify access to IP hosts (rather than opening another application).
+For more information about the ping tool and the IP Settings tab refer to section 6.1.3.6.